Hot Rocks Survey III: A deep eclipse for LHS 1140c and a new Gaussian process method to account for correlated noise in individual pixels: Methods of fitting time-series photometry

 \subsubsection{Independent pixel systematics}

-Each pixel may also have systematics which are independent to neighbouring pixels, due to processes such as cosmic ray hits, unmasked bad pixels, etc. For example, the pixel light curves from the second LHS 1140c eclipse appear to show a jump in flux in only a couple of pixels (as highlighted in Figure~\ref{fig:real_px_lightcurves}).
-For these systematics we will assume they can be modelled with the same kernel function in time $k_t$ as for flux-conserving systematics and have a pixel kernel function given by:
+Each pixel may also have systematics which are independent to neighbouring pixels, such as due to persistence from cosmic ray hits or unmasked bad pixels.
+For example, the pixel light curves from the second LHS 1140c eclipse appear to show a jump in flux in only a couple of pixels (as highlighted in Figure~\ref{fig:real_px_lightcurves}).
+For these systematics, we assume they can be modelled with the same kernel function in time $k_t$ as for flux-conserving systematics and have a pixel kernel function given by:

-where we refer to these as independent pixel systematics (IPS) with height scale $h_\mathrm{IPS}$.
-Since the amplitude of systematics may vary significantly between pixels (e.g. due to persistence effects from a cosmic ray hitting specific pixels), we may choose to fit for the amplitude $h_\mathrm{IPS; (i, j)}$ separately for each pixel.
+where we refer to these as independent pixel systematics (IPS) with height scale, $h_\mathrm{IPS}$.
+Since the amplitude of systematics may vary significantly between pixels (e.g. due to persistence effects from a cosmic ray hitting specific pixels), we may choose to fit for the amplitude, $h_\mathrm{IPS; (i, j)}$, separately for each pixel.
 Checking which pixels recover large values of $h_\mathrm{IPS; (i, j)}$ could help identify pixels exhibiting increased systematics.